symfony/symfony-docs/quick_tour/the_big_picture.rst

         type:     annotation
         prefix:   /demo

-The first three lines of the routing configuration file define the code that is executed when the user requests the "``/``" resource (i.e. the welcome page).
+The first three lines after the comment define the code that is executed when the user requests the "``/``" resource (i.e. the welcome page).
 When requested, the ``AcmeDemoBundle:Welcome:index`` controller will be executed.